by-student-2017/DFTBP/README.md

 - "virial" for "fix_dftb.cpp": "compute energy_all" has been killed because if you rewrite the code related to the DFTB+ app, it will show "failed" in the error or test check.
 Therefore, energy_all[1] for repulsion energy and energy_all[2] for electron energy do not show correct values.
 The virial energy_all[3] to [8] correspond to the original code if you multiply the Pa unit by the volume of the cell (i.d., [eV/Bohr^3] * CellVol [Bohr^3] => [eV].
 This could be done in the lammps script file instead.)
 - This package based on fix_latte.cpp and fix_latte.h
 - For non-WSL Linux, "/mnt/d" replaces "$HOME" etc (i.d., "/mnt/d" => "$HOME")
-- I have only been able to get it working, so please contact the respective developer for any problems or development issues.
+- I have only been able to get it working, so please contact the respective developer for any problems or development issues.- Implementing MPI parallelism is not easy, as shown in the [video](https://www.youtube.com/watch?v=RXg6oNIOn1U&t=662s) about "MPI-parallelization needs some care (but possible)" and DFTB+'s API.
+- Considering that the official homepage of "xTB" lists TiO2 and MgO as calculation examples, oxides such as SiO2 and ceramics may be suitable for "xTB" rather than metals.
+Of course, it is also possible that appropriate calculation conditions (Mixing Parameters, etc.) have not been found for the metal system.
+- Based on the phonon results in Si using [Alamode](https://github.com/by-student-2017/alamode-example) , it is assumed that calculations up to about 500 K are highly reliable in "xTB".
 - "DFTB+ v.21.2 and v.22.2" version: It is necessary to rewrite "Makefile" and "Makefile.mpi" to the version number of DFTB+ to be used.
 You will also need to rewrite the DFTB+ path settings in "~/.bashrc".
 Please use the "dftbplus.h" included in the DFTB+ include that you want to use.
 Note that "_Bool" may need to be changed to "bool" in "dftbplus.h".
 - Since "DFTB+ v.23.1" and later can read the lammps structure file, there is no need to worry about whether it is consistent with the conventional DFTB+ input file (*.gen).
 You probably won't need to make any changes to the "in.lammps" file.
-- Implementing MPI parallelism is not easy, as shown in the [video](https://www.youtube.com/watch?v=RXg6oNIOn1U&t=662s) about "MPI-parallelization needs some care (but possible)" and DFTB+'s API.
-- Considering that the official homepage of "xTB" lists TiO2 and MgO as calculation examples, oxides such as SiO2 and ceramics may be suitable for "xTB" rather than metals.
-Of course, it is also possible that appropriate calculation conditions (Mixing Parameters, etc.) have not been found for the metal system.
-- Based on the phonon results in Si using [Alamode](https://github.com/by-student-2017/alamode-example) , it is assumed that calculations up to about 500 K are highly reliable in "xTB".

 ## PC specs used for test ######################################